If you’re looking to jump into home ownership with a fixer-upper, there are a few things you need to know before you buy.

 In addition, take the time to research your options for financing both the home purchase itself and the cost of renovations.

 Generally speaking, if the home you’re buying is in good condition and needs only cosmetic changes, you can usually qualify for a conventional loan.
-But if there are major repairs or structural issues, you’ll likely need a renovation loan.
+But if there are major repairs or structural issues, you’ll likely need a home renovation loan.

-Expect Delays
+5. Expect Delays

 Whether you DIY your project or hire a contractor, renovations almost always take longer than you think they will — so don’t be surprised if you run into roadblocks.

-Hire a Reputable Contractor
+6. Hire a Reputable Contractor

 This means that the lowest-bidding contractor isn’t necessarily your best choice.
 In fact, if their lower rates correspond with less experience and knowledge, they could end up causing more issues than they fix…and costing you more money in the long run.